+MEMBER OF CBS

+TO SELL radio education to the

+NOT

+IN

+FOR ALL

+THE TEA

-NOT FOR ALL THE TEA CHINA . .
+CHINA . .

 Not for a billion trillion pounds of tea would we tell you that WAVE "covers" China.
-Everything considered, we think we're doing prety well to get 45% of the available audience in the Louisville trading areaence in the Louisvine trauing area especially when you remember that the people of this area do about one third of Kentucky's entire retail business, and that we deliver 'em to business, and that we deliver 'em to business'. you at a mere fraction of the cost of any other possible medium.
+Everything consid-ered, we think we're doing pretty well to get 45% of the available audience in the Louisville trading areaence in the Louisville tracing area-especially when you remember that the people of this area do about one third of Kentucky's entire retail business, and that we deliver 'em to

+you at a mere fraction of the cost

+of any other possible medium. . .

-An N. B. C. Outlet
+An N. B. C. Outlet National Representatives:

-National Representatives: FREE & PETERS, INC.
+FREE & PETERS, INC.